-CHEM 5385 Advanced Topics in Analytical Chemistry
+CHEM 5385 Advanced Topics in Analytical Chemistry var.
+1-4

 This course provides the student with exposure to current topics and problems unique to the field of analytical chemistry.
 This course will be offered periodically with the topics announced by the faculty involved.